 There’s nothing like these easy homemade Chinese Pot Stickers to welcome the Chinese New Year.
-According to the Chinese Zodiac, the year 2019 is the year of the pig.
+According to the Chinese Zodiac, the year 2021 is the year of the ox.
 Let the celebrations begin!

-Did you know that according to some Chinese culinary traditions (especially Nothern China), there are some foods which are considered good luck when consumed on the eve of the Chinese New Year?
-One such food are the extremely addictive pot stickers.
+Did you know that according to some Chinese culinary traditions (especially Nothern China), there are some foods that are considered good luck when consumed on the eve of the Chinese New Year?
+One such food is the extremely addictive pot stickers.

 According to folklore, a chef to the royal family left his dumplings a little too long on the heat and as a result, they were slightly overcooked on one side.
 In an effort to hide his error, he presented them to his superior as a new recipe.
 Hundreds of years later, we still can’t get enough of this food, which was created by mistake.